NatureWalk at Seven Hills

 Outside of Atlanta, NatureWalk at Seven Hills, Built for Nature Lovers, Boasts a 55+ Neighborhood, Meandering Pathways, Green Spaces, a Dog Park, Community Gardens and More

 Tucked in the rolling, wooded foothills of Paulding County in northwestern Georgia, NatureWalk at Seven Hills is one of the state's largest master-planned communities.
 Several distinct neighborhoods, including one called Stratford that caters to people age 55+, stretch across 855 acres.
 Artisan Built, the community's primary builder, works to weave the "best of man" into the "best of nature."

 Three of the neighborhoods, Birchwood, Inverness and Riverwalk Manor, are populated with singles and families and have traditional two-level homes and expansive estates.
 A fourth neighborhood called The Retreat features single-level ranch houses and caters to empty nesters and baby boomers.
 Most of these properties have three to four bedrooms, ample outdoor living space, a double garage, golf cart storage, and a gourmet kitchen.

-Prices in NatureWalk start in the mid- to high-$300,000s, as do Stratford prices.
-The NatureWalk HOA fee is $725 per year, but the Stratford HOA fee is about $3,035 annually.
+Prices in NatureWalk start in the high-$300,000s, as do Stratford prices.
+The NatureWalk HOA fees are about $750 per year, but the Stratford HOA fees are about $3,100 annually.
 Please verify these prices with a Realtor as they will change over time.
 All homes are protected by an extensive warranty.